Lots of students that study at Reading choose to live in the local area either independently or with family and commute to university.

 - Making Friends: Living in university accommodation is not the only way to make friends at university.
 You can meet people studying on your course or by joining clubs and societies.

 - Let someone know: Commuting can sometimes be challenging when public transport is cancelled or there is a traffic jam.
-Let your Personal Tutor or Lecturer know that you commute and they can keep you up to date on anything you may have missed.
+Let your Academic Tutor or Lecturer know that you commute and they can keep you up to date on anything you may have missed.